 This certainly presents a challenge.
 The involvement of agents, traders, or other intermediaries on board as partners would be the only way in this case to map the supply chain.
 Intermediaries require the same mobilization as direct suppliers in collecting and sharing information.
-An open dialogue on the reasoning behind supply-chain mapping may prove helpful.
-Another approach is for supply-chain disclosure requirements (or a timeframe for the disclosure) to appear in the contract a company makes with an intermediary.
+An open dialogue on the reasoning behind supply chain mapping may prove helpful.
+Another approach is for supply chain disclosure requirements (or a time frame for the disclosure) to appear in the contract a company makes with an intermediary.

-STEP 5: Start A Dialogue
+7.5 Start a Dialogue

-Companies should contact partners to encourage them to participate in the mapping exercise.
-This may translate into face-to-face meetings at various stages to ensure the success of the process.
+Companies should contact partners to encourage their participation in the mapping exercise, such as face-to-face meetings at various stages to ensure the success of the process.